Student Info

 |

-Student Textbook
+Student Textbook (P-2 course only)

 On your first day of training, you will receive a complimentary copy of the book ‘Paragliding – The Complete Reference’.
 This 338 page, eighth edition is packed with up-to-date information, amplifying photos and illustrations from novice to expert and comes with an accompanying DVD with over 90 minutes of instructional video.